 - A detailed description of the action warranting the grievance (to include how the student has been harmed or treated unfairly) and what the student believes would be a fair and equitable resolution.

 - The date or period of time that the action occurred.

 - A list of any other people who were either involved or witnessed the action.

 - A description of what steps have been taken up to now to resolve the issue.

 - Sign and date the complaint.

-Upon receipt of a written formal complaint by a student, the Dean of Students shall refer the complaint for investigation and resolution to the appropriate academic or administrative official (typically, a Dean, Director, or Associate Vice President, or another designated appropriate administrator).
-Within 5 business days of receiving the formal complaint, the Dean of Students will provide the student with a status report in which the student is informed who the complaint has been referred to for investigation or why the complaint was dismissed and not referred for investigation.
+Upon receipt of a written formal complaint by a student, the Vice President for Student Life shall refer the complaint for investigation and resolution to the appropriate academic or administrative official (typically, a Dean, Director, or Associate Vice President, or another designated appropriate administrator).
+Within 5 business days of receiving the formal complaint, the Vice President for Student Life will provide the student with a status report in which the student is informed who the complaint has been referred to for investigation or why the complaint was dismissed and not referred for investigation.
 Formal complaints will be investigated and resolved in 20 business days from the date of referral.
 If the investigation exceeds 20 business days, the student will be notified in writing of the delay and informed of the anticipated completion date.
-The designated investigator will provide both the student and the Dean of Students with written notice of the final disposition.
+The designated investigator will provide both the student and the Vice President for Student Life with written notice of the final disposition.

-A copy of the complaint and a summary of the process and resolution of the complaint will be kept in the Dean of Students Office for a period of eight (8) years from the date of the final resolution of the complaint.
+A copy of the complaint and a summary of the process and resolution of the complaint will be kept in the Vice President for Student Life Office for a period of eight (8) years from the date of the final resolution of the complaint.

 If the complaint cannot be resolved after exhausting the student complaint/grievance process, the student may file a complaint with the Illinois Board of Higher Education using their institutional Complaint System located at http://complaints.ibhe.org/